 Carbon Reduction Plan

-The University's Carbon Reduction Plan (CRP) covers energy consumption, fugitive emissions and the fuel used within University vehicles (Scope 1 and 2 emissions), waste and recycling, construction waste, water, supply chain emissions, business travel, and staff and student commuting (Scope 3 emissions).
+The University's Carbon Reduction Plan (CRP) covers energy consumption, fugitive emissions and the fuel used within University vehicles (Scope 1 and 2 emissions), waste and recycling, construction waste, water, supply chain emissions (the University uses the HESCET tool and incorporate both the capital goods and transportation into our purchased foods and services emissions), business travel, and staff and student commuting (Scope 3 emissions).
 The CRP outlines out net zero targets and contains a range of carbon reduction projects, awareness raising campaigns, and feasibility studies, which will determine the scale, financial costs, and carbon reduction of potential future projects.

 Current projects